Chivas And Balmain Collaborated For Exclusive Bottles Of Scotch

 Available globally from the 5th of October, the collection sees two drops.
 The first drop, an individually numbered gold bottle adorned with metallic armour and chains, nods at Balmain’s signature runway pieces.
 On the other hand, the second drop brings to life Balmain’s iconic silhouette through an asymmetrical design of chains and belts.

-In tandem with the launch, Chivas and Balmain will be inviting fans to participate in their series of activations worldwide.
+In tandem with the launch, the brands will be inviting fans to participate in their series of activations worldwide.